 If that’s not enough reason to start this gig;

-And don’t forget my very own college friend Sherlin who started her cards design business in school over valentines and is now in the process of creating her own printing press.
+And don’t forget my very own college friend Sherlin who started the design of her card business in school over Valentine and is now in the process of creating her own printing press.

 My point is, it doesn’t matter which creative idea you have – if you give it life it will thrive.